Amanogawa is probably the most popular of the columnar or 'fastigiate' ornamental cherry trees.

-The pale pink single or semi-double blossom arrives late in the spring, and is unusually fragrant.
+The pale pink single or semi-double blossom arrives late in the spring, and is unusually fragrant for a flowering cherry.
 At the height of the blossom season the tree can appear to be entirely encased in blossom, with the branches hardly visible.

 In autumn the leaves turn orange-red, and a mature Amanogawa tree on a sunny day in late October is a very attractive sight.

 Over time it will become quite a tall tree, but taking up very little space, making it ideal if you want to add some height to your garden planting.

 Fill in the form below and we will notify you when Amanogawa japanese flowering cherry tree are back in stock.

 Amanogawa is one of the most columnar of all garden ornamental trees, almost equalling the fastigiate crab-apples - and unlike them it still has regular side branches.